liveview-native/live_view_native/guides/common-features/handling-events.md

 end
 ```

-In this example, clicking the "Hello World" button changes it to say "Hello José" on both the web and iOS.
+In this example, clicking the "Hello World" button changes it to say "Hello José" on both the web and SwiftUI.
 The same `handle_event/3` callback is fired in both cases.

 ## Change Events